The 3 Key Things You MUST Have On Your Listing If You Are Selling Foreign Property to the British Market

 “I would assume that the listing isn’t complete and the agent is not doing a very good job – i.e. they don’t know the property very well and have just got the listing up as fast as possible.
 It may not even be legally for sale yet and I certainly wouldn’t think all the proper checks and due diligence has been done on it if they haven’t got the layout available at least.”

-Buyer also like to see a satellite view of the property, so they can see what is along the street, who the neighbours are, how close to the road it is etc. If you are really serious about getting the listing in front of the right buyers – a layout is a critical element.
+Buyer also like to see a satellite or other aerial view of the property, so they can see what is along the street, who the neighbours are, how close to the road it is etc. If you are really serious about getting the listing in front of the right buyers – a layout is a critical element.

 3. Buyers statistically view most recently added properties

 Having ALL of your information available and correct at time of uploading the listing ensures you have the best possible chance to reach the most amount of people.
 If you list too fast, thinking you can add your images and floor plan later on, you are missing a huge trick!
 When you finally complete it your listing will NO LONGER BE RECENT which means it will stop showing up as NEW in buyers searches and you have missed that crucial promo window!